ivanwalsh/techdocs/blog/truth-tables-technical-documentation.md

+---
+slug: truth-tables-technical-documentation
+title: Truth Tables for Technical Documentation
+authors: [ivanwalsh]
+tags: [Agile]
+description: How to use Truth Tables for Technical Documentation

+---

 # Truth Tables for Technical Documentation

 Customer don't want to read the 'happy path' in user guides.
 Remember, they reluctantly turn to your documents when they're lost.
 Someone changed a setting and can't figure out how to fix it.
 Only then do they crack open your docs, search, and go hunting for answers.